 Although there was no iPhone or Ipad in 1988, it wouldn’t be wrong to say that is clearly where it was going.
 In 2019, PornHub announced that they had received over 42 billion visits, averaging over 115 million visitors per day.

 The company wrote: ‘that’s the equivalent of the populations of Canada, Australia, Poland and the Netherlands all visiting in one day!’

-Gaming has also become increasingly graphic, with GTA V – a game featuring drugs, terrorism and strippers, becoming a favourite among teenagers.
-Even innocent games like Fortnite, create the image of guns for children at very early ages.
+Gaming has also become increasingly graphic, with games such as GTA V – a game featuring drugs, terrorism and strippers, becoming a favourite among teenagers.
+Even seemingly innocent games like Fortnite, have created the image of guns for children at very early ages.

 ”Efforts at cancer treatment would be geared more toward comfort than toward cure.
 There was some statement ultimately the cancer cures which were being hidden in the Rockefeller Institute would come to light because independent researchers might bring them out, despite these efforts to suppress them.
 But at least for the time being, letting people die of cancer was a good thing to do because it would slow down the problem of overpopulation.”

-Admittedly, I am no doctor, so I have little authority on this one.
+Admittedly, I am no doctor and have little authority on these claims.
 However, one thing that has puzzled me is the money to progress ratio for cancer.